spiffe/spiffe.io/content/docs/latest/spire/installing/getting-started-k8s.md

 {{< info >}}
 If you are using Minikube to run this tutorial you should specify some special flags as described [here](#considerations-when-using-minikube).
 {{< /info >}}

 {{< info >}}
-If you are using Kubeadm to run this tutorial, you should create the resources specified [here](#considerations-when-using-kubeadm).
+If you are using Kubeadm to run this tutorial, a default storage class and an associated provisioner must be manually created, otherwise the **spire-server** pod will stay in `Pending` status, showing the `1 pod has unbound immediate PersistentVolumeClaims` error.
 {{< /info >}}

 # Obtain the Required Files

 This guide requires a number of **.yaml** files.
 To obtain this directory of files clone **https://github.com/spiffe/spire-tutorials** and obtain the **.yaml** files from the **spire-tutorials/k8s/quickstart** subdirectory.
 Remember to run all kubectl commands in the directory in which those files reside.